Applying to PA School

 Successful applicants to PA school have the following:

-Significant direct patient care experience–The clinical portion of PA education is short compared to all other health profession training programs.
+Significant direct patient care experience: The clinical portion of PA education is short compared to all other health profession training programs.
 This is because the PA curriculum assumes that students already have significant patient care experience (e.g., military medic, EMT, med tech, CNA, medical assistant).
-We recommend that you have at least 1,000 hours of patient care experience before applying.
-If you do not have this much experience before graduating from URI, that’s okay; the majority of PA students have worked in the field full-time after college.
-“Gap years” are not only acceptable but very much the norm.
+We recommend that you have at least 1,000 hours of patient care experience before applying, but competitive applicants have between 3,000 – 4,000 hours.
+This is often times hard to do during your undergraduate years: the majority of PA students have worked in the field full-time after college.
+“Gap years” (aka: “growth years”) are not only acceptable but very much the norm.

 PA Admission data